OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ta/zlma.md

 ---
 title: zlma
-description: The ZLEMA (Zero Lag Exponential Moving Average) is a technical indicator developed by John Ehlers and Ric Way.
+description: "The ZLEMA (Zero Lag Exponential Moving Average) is a technical indicator" developed by John Ehlers and Ric Way.
 This documentation page explains how to use it, focusing on implementation with Python and specifying its parameters including window lengths (N_LENGTH) and offset (N_OFFSET).